Tech Brew Ride Home

 The Musk v.
 Altman trial seated a jury in California, with opening arguments set for today.
 Microsoft and OpenAI amended their partnership, removing the AGI clause.
 OpenAI missed internal user and revenue targets, Google launches Ask YouTube, and March saw 45,800 tech layoffs.
 A US judge seated a nine-person jury in the Musk v.
 Altman trial at a federal courthouse in California; Sam Altman and Greg Brockman were in attendance (CNBC) Microsoft and OpenAI amend their deal to let OpenAI serve all i

-- Intelligent reportMeta Needs To Rethink Manus
+- Intelligent ReportMeta Needs To Rethink Manus

 Published Apr 27, 2026